Dnipropetrovsk Oblast: Geography

-The Dnipropetrovsk Oblast is located in southeastern Ukraine.
+Most of Dnipropetrovsk Oblast, including Dnipro Raion, is located in eastern Ukraine, though some parts are in central and southern Ukraine, such as Kamianske Raion and Nikopol Raion, respectively.
 The area of the oblast (31,974 km2) comprises about 5.3% of the total area of the country.
 Its longitude from north to south is 130 km, from east to west – 300 km.
-The oblast borders the Poltava and Kharkiv Oblasts on the north, the Donetsk Oblast on the east, the Zaporizhzhia and Kherson Oblasts on the south, and the Mykolayiv and Kirovohrad Oblasts on the west.
+The oblast borders the Poltava and Kharkiv oblasts on the north, the Donetsk Oblast on the east, the Zaporizhzhia and Kherson oblasts on the south, and the Mykolaiv and Kirovohrad oblasts on the west.
+Historically, it is located in the region of Zaporizhzhia.

-The Black Sea Lowland covers about half of the territory of the oblast.
-In Ternivka, a meteorite crater is located.
-It is 11 km in diameter and it’s age is estimated at 280 ± 10 million years (Permian).
+The Black Sea Lowland covers about half of the territory of the oblast, where it lies only within the west bank of the Dnieper.
+In Terny, a Ternivsky meteorite crater is located.
+It is 11 km in diameter and its age is estimated at 280 ± 10 million years (Permian).
 The crater is not exposed at the surface.
 The Dnieper Upland contains a number of minerals including iron, manganese, granite, graphite, brown coal, and kaolin.
 Kryvbas is an important economic region, specializing in iron ore mining and the steel industry.
 It is arguably the main iron ore region of Eastern Europe.
-Named after the city of Kryvyi Rih, the region occupies the southwestern part of the Dnipropetrovsk Oblast, as well as a small neighboring part of the Kirovohrad Oblast.
+Named after the city of Kryvyi Rih, the mining base of the region occupies the southwestern part of the Dnipropetrovsk Oblast, as well as the small neighboring parts of the Kirovohrad and Kherson Oblasts.

 The region possesses major deposits of iron ore and some other metallurgical ores.
 To exploit them, several large mining companies were founded here in the middle of the 20th century.
-Most of them are located in Kryvyi Rih itself, which is the longest city in Europe.
+Most of them are located in Kryvyi Rih itself, which is the longest city in Europe (roughly 67 km in a straight line from one end to another).

 Geology

-Much of the Dnipropetrovsk region is located within the boundaries of the Ukrainian Shield and only the northern regions and the extreme eastern part of the territory are confined to the south-eastern side of the Dnipro-Donets depression.
+Much of the Dnipropetrovsk oblast is located within the boundaries of the Ukrainian Shield and only the northern regions and the extreme eastern part of the territory are confined to the south-eastern side of the Dnipro-Donets depression.

 In the geological structure of the region, the breeds come from the archaea, the Proterozoic, the Paleozoic, the Mesozoic and the Cenozoic.